Manual Reference Pages - max (3fortran)

 OPTIONS

-o A1 : The first argument determines the type and kind of the returned value, and of any remaining arguments as well as being a member of the set of values to find the maximum (most positive) value of.
+o A1 : The first argument determines the type and kind of the returned value, and of any remaining arguments as well.

 RESULT